Vikas-k-c/hello-world/README.md

-I have created a basic html wrbpage
+I have created a basic html webpage